Spring Garden Revival

 Understanding Brush Types, Invasive Species & Specialized Disposal in Wayland's Glacial Till & Rocky New England Terrain

-Wayland’s glacial till and rocky soils support a mix of native and invasive brush.
-Common invasive species include:
+Wayland’s landscape, shaped by glacial till and rocky soils, supports a mix of native and invasive brush species.
+Common invasives include:

 • Common Buckthorn (Rhamnus cathartica) and Glossy Buckthorn (Frangula alnus): dominate understories